applied-crypto-lab/picco/README.md

 1. `technique` - the secret sharing technique to be used.
 Currently, we only support the value `shamir` for Shamir secret sharing.
 2. `bits` - the bitlength of the modulus used with the secret sharing scheme.
 This parameter is optional.
 When the value is left blank in the config file, the compiler will determine the optimal bitlength based on the program to guarantee correctness.
 Otherwise, the programmer has the ability to overwrite the bitlength.
 3. `peers` - the number of computational parties $n$.
 4. `threshold` - the threshold value $t$, which is the maximum number of corrupted/colluding parties.
-The current implementation supports only honest majority techniques and expects $n = 2 \cdot t + 1$.
+The current implementation supports only honest majority techniques and expects $n = 2 t + 1$.
 5. `inputs` - the number of parties contributing input to the computation.
 6. `outputs` - the number of parties receiving output from the computation.